Your Peer Mentor

 Whether it’s an academic matter, or something financial, or emotional issues, or an aspect of your physical or mental health, or something you’re just not 100% sure about and want to check – your Peer Mentor is on hand to help.
 If they don’t know the answer, they will know who you can ask who will know the answer, or where you can get the assistance you need.

-In 2020 we are introducing an additional element to our Peer Mentoring scheme, called Liberation Matching.
-This will let you request a more personalised match with a Mentor who shares personal characteristics with you such as ethnicity, LGBT+ identity, disability etc.
+An additional element to our Peer Mentoring scheme called Liberation Matching will let you request a more personalised match with a Mentor who shares personal characteristics with you such as ethnicity, LGBT+ identity, disability etc.

 Your Peer Mentor will contact you by email at the start of term, which is of course when you’re likely to have the most questions.
 Throughout the term they’ll keep in touch with you online and (if possible) in person, and they’ll be there again after Christmas to get you back up to speed when the second term starts.

 Comments from students who benefitted from the Peer Mentoring Scheme:

 - “Everyone feels a bit lost in their first days at Uni, so having somebody more experienced checking on you is super useful and reassuring.”

 - “My mentor really helped me to alleviate my stress and anxieties during my revision for my first set of revision questions.
 It is a great scheme.”

 - “Mentors can empathise with the concerns of first year students because they have just come out the other end.”